dpygman/dpygman.github.io/_pages/python.md

 __So what is a programming language?__

-Programmers write computer program instructions in a programming language, the same way a person might write instruction in english, so an English speaker can read and follow them.
+Programmers write computer program instructions in a programming language, the same way a person might write instruction in English, so an English speaker can read and follow them.
 Just like there are multiple human languages (e.g., English, Spanish, French, etc.), there are many programming languages (e.g., Python, Java, C++, etc.).

 ---